greenelab/czi-seed-rfa/manuscript.md

 The Human Cell Atlas (HCA) provides unprecidented characterization of the molecular states of each cell across tissues, organisms, and individuals.
-Computational techniques that enable readily accessible identification of common biological processes from these data are critical to search and interpretation of this comprehensive dataset.
+Computational techniques that enable readily accessible identification of common biological processes from these data are critical to interpretation of this comprehensive dataset.
 The data from HCA are fundamentally high dimensional.
 These data can often be compressed into fewer dimensions without a substantial loss of information and